jtsternberg/Cubify-WP/readme.md

 ### Shortcode Instructions

 1. Use the shortcode in your WordPress content.
+Something like:
-Something like `[cubify img=/wp-content/plugins/cubify-wp/images/wat.png percentage=50 class=alignright speed=2]`. **Note:** Only images on the same server can be used, so best to use images in your media library.
+	`[cubify img=/wp-content/plugins/cubify-wp/images/wat.png percentage=50 class=alignright speed=2]`
+	**Note:** Only images on the same server can be used, so best to use images in your media library.
 2. Smile
 3. Share